 EMERGENCY is an independent and neutral international organisation founded in 1994 to provide free, high-quality medical and surgical care to victims of war, landmines and poverty.

 EMERGENCY promotes a culture of peace, solidarity and respect for human rights.

-Our work is made possible by the contributions of thousands of volunteers and supporters who choose to stand with us.
+Our work is made possible by the contributions of thousands of supporters who choose to stand with us.